 Greater access to digital and social media technology means that many young people have multiple information sources at their fingertips to help inform their decisions - more so than what older generations had.
 That said, this can make things more confusing in some instances especially when filtering through possible fake news stories.

-And so although it seems unlikely that the Brexit vote would have ended up differently if under 18s voted, the debates that followed have offered an opportunity to revisit an important aspect of our society i.e. the representation of the views of the young versus the older generations.
+So although it is unknown whether the Brexit vote would have ended up differently if under 18s voted, the debates that followed have offered an opportunity to revisit an important aspect of our society i.e. the representation of the views of the young versus the older generations.

-The older our populations get and the more information young people get at an earlier age through developments in technology and access to media, the more important this question will become.
+The older our populations become and the more information young people get at an earlier age through developments in technology and access to media, the more important this question will become.

 What do you think?